Chellan Hoffman, MMus

 The Knox Choir

-The Knox Choir, which rehearses weekly and provides musical leadership on Sundays from September to mid-June.
-We enjoy preparing and performing music from many historical periods and in a wide variety of styles.
-In recent years we were proud to be part of massed choirs that performed in Carnegie Hall in New York, and in Ottawa for Canada Day 2017.
+The Knox Choir rehearses weekly and provides musical leadership on Sundays from September to mid-June.
+The choir enjoys preparing and performing music from many historical periods and in a wide variety of styles, from gospel to chant; Handel to bluegrass.
+In recent years, the singers were proud to be part of two massed choirs that performed at New York’s Carnegie Hall, 2016, and Ottawa’s Shaw Centre and National Arts Centre on Canada Day, 2017.

-The Halo Singers, who sing one Sunday a month.
-This is an opportunity for people who like to sing but cannot manage a full rehearsal schedule.
-We meet before the Sunday service to prepare a choir piece and the congregational music for that day.
+This “occasional" ensemble provides opportunity for people who like to sing, but cannot manage a weekly rehearsal schedule.
+The group meets once a month, before the Sunday service, to prepare a choir piece and lead the congregational music for that day.

 A prominent feature in the Knox sanctuary is one of the largest pipe organs in Canada.